 José Nápoles' professional boxing career spanned more than 18 years — from 1958 to 1976.

-Nápoles made his debut against Julio Rojas at the age of 18 on August 2, 1958, defeating Rojas via 1st round TKO.
+Nápoles made his professional boxing debut against Julio Rojas at the age of 18 on August 2, 1958, defeating Rojas via 1st round TKO.
 He went on to win 6 more consecutive fights after the debut, which included 4 wins via stoppage.

 Nápoles had his first world title fight at the age of 29 on April 18, 1969 after 63 professional fights, against Curtis Cokes for the welterweight WBA, WBC, and The Ring titles.
 He defeated Cokes via 13th round RTD to become the welterweight champion of the world.